lightdock/lightdock/docs/README.md

 - **-t** *TRANSLATION_STEP*: When the translation part of the optimization vector is interpolated, this parameter controls the interpolation point.
 By default is set to 0.5.
 - **-r** *ROTATION_STEP*: When the rotation part of the optimization vector is interpolated (using [quaternion SLERP](https://en.wikipedia.org/wiki/Slerp#Quaternion_Slerp)), this parameter controls the interpolation point.
 By default is set to 0.5.
 - **-ns** *NMODES_STEP*: When the ANM normal modes extent part of the optimization vector is interpolated, this parameter controls the interpolation point.
 By default is set to 0.5.
 - **-min**: If this option is enabled, a local minimization of the best glowworm in terms of scoring is performed for each step, at each swarm.
 The algorithm used is the Powell ([fmin_powell](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.fmin_powell.html)) implementation from the scipy.optimize library.
+Optimization also includes ANM space (together with translation and rotational spaces) if anm is enabled in the simulation.
 - **--listscoring**: shows the scoring functions available.
 - **-V**: displays the LightDock version.